cascode-labs/softworks/docs/source/overview/index.rst

 =========

 Softworks defines cell view types for documentation and software views in the Cadence Virtuoso integrated circuit design environment.
+It supports automated design of circuit IP and makes it accessible to average designer.
 It is an open-source library written in SKILL++ and built on the Virtue SKILL++ framework.

-is a library providing custom documentation and SKILL++ library providing

-Enables software-based circuit design flows in Cadence Virtuoso.
-It also enables documentation views.
+The software views make automated design more accessible to both thee average IC design engineer and those with software experience.
+It allows the tool interface to be simplified to a simple template run script where the inputs are defined in a dictionary and passed to an API function.

+The documentation views support the development of IP blocks.

 Softworks intimately couples analog generator code with template schematic and symbol views of a circuit design.
 It allows code and software notebooks to be included in the Cadence Virtuoso database.
 It supports both Python using